 - Immunisation: The practice takes part in the National Immunisation campaigns for patients and offer vaccinations in house and via home visits to our patient population;

-As part of our infection control policy, the practice has instigated quarterly in-house inspections of the cleaning regime to identify areas of good practice, as well as areas to improve on;
+As part of our infection control policy, the practice has instigated quarterly in-house inspections of the cleaning regime to identify areas of good practice, as well as areas to improve on.

-All our staff receive annual training in infection prevention and control.
+All our staff receives annual training in infection prevention and control.
 Online mandatory training is also available, which includes infection control for any new staff members, or those missing the face to face taught updates.

-The Infection Control Lead attends the quarterly Infection Control and Practice Nurse meetings run by West Hampshire CCG.
+The Infection Control Lead attends the quarterly Infection Control and Practice Nurse Meetings run by West Hampshire CCG.